-License registration dialog box
+Figure 37 License registration dialog box

-Press the Ok button.
+Press the OK button.
 Another dialog box will appear, after you press enter, to inform you of correct or incorrect registration information.
+Please note that a service restart is required after entering a new license key.
+Cerberus will prompt you to restart after successfully entering a new license key.